grahampugh/grahampugh.github.io/_posts/2017-11-22-language-chooser.md

 5. Now, quit Terminal and reboot back into the newly-installed system volume, and you should see the "language chooser" screen.

+**Update:**

+On computers running macOS Catalina or higher, the mount point above is different, due to there now being two volumes, one for the system and one for the data.
+The following appears to work:

+    ```bash
+    mount -uw /System/Volumes/Data
+    touch /var/db/.RunLanguageChooserToo
+    ```

 [1]: https://www.jamf.com/jamf-nation/discussions/7217/making-language-chooser-run-at-first-boot
 [img-1]: /assets/images/mac-install-start.jpg
 [img-2]: /assets/images/mac-install-welcome.jpg